-We’re so excited to share with you our brand new 6-week online course, Writing Short Stories, led by award-winning short story author Cynan Jones.
+We’re so excited to share with you our six-week online course, Writing Short Stories, led by award-winning short story author Cynan Jones.
 Cynan Jones won the Betty Trask award for his novel The Long Dry and he won BBC National Short Story Award in 2017, for which he is on the 2019 judging panel (shortlist to be announced on Friday 6th September 2019).
 His short stories have appeared in a variety of anthologies and in journals and magazines including Granta and the New Yorker.

 Here Cynan talks about all things short fiction: from his reading recommendations to his top tips for aspiring short story writers …